Weight Loss Tips

 3rd step: Build inspiring habits while considering running

 You’re more likely to persist with an activity if it becomes a habit, just as you would with any interest.
-It takes an average of 66 days for a new behavior to become automatic, according to a study published in the European Journal of Social Psychology.
-This is why, if you’re having trouble staying motivated, you should not give up during the first two months of your new training schedule.
+It takes an average of 66 days for a new behaviour to become automatic, according to a study published in the European Journal of Social Psychology.
+So, if you’re having trouble staying motivated, you should not give up during the first two months of your new training schedule.

 Join a running group or start running with a friend to help you escape this.
 Alternatively, you might schedule your runs for a set time each day to help you develop a solid habit and regularity.